-American architect and partner in the architectural firm of McKim, Mead & White, the front runner among Beaux-Arts firms.
-He designed a long series of houses for the numerous public, institutional, and religious buildings.
+Stanford White was an American architect and partner in the architectural firm McKim, Mead & White, the frontrunner among Beaux-Arts firms.
+He designed a long series of houses for the rich, and numerous public, institutional, and religious buildings.
 His design principles embodied the “American Renaissance”.
-In 1906, White was murdered by millionaire Harry Kendall Thaw over White’s affair with Thaw’s wife, actress Evelyn Nesbit, leading to a court case which was dubbed “The Trial of the Century” by contemporary reporters.
-(Wikipedia)

 Andrea Palladio, Villa Barbaro, Maser, 1554-1560 VS Erik Gunnar Asplund, Lister County Courthouse, Solvesborg, Sweden, 1917-1921 VS Philadelphia Rapid Transit Company, Old Car Barn VS McKim, Mead & White, William G. Low House, Bristol, Rhode Island, USA, 1886-1887 (demolished 1962) VS Robert Venturi and Denise Scott Braun, Vanna Venturi House, Chestnut Hill, Philadelphia, Pennsylvania, USA, 1959-1964 VS Paolo Zermani, Casa Zermani, Varano, Italia, 1997